The person at the center of this case

 Start here

-What information did Bogacheva collect during her June 2014 visit to the United States?
+Who did Bogacheva meet with during her June 2014 visit to the United States and what information was collected?

 Anna Vladislavovna Bogacheva, a Russian national, is wanted by the FBI for her alleged role in a conspiracy to defraud the United States by interfering with federal election functions and the 2016 Presidential Election.
-As a data analysis supervisor for the St. Petersburg-based Internet Research Agency, she allegedly oversaw operations involving the creation of fictitious online personas, stolen identities, and disinformation campaigns targeting American voters.
-A federal arrest warrant was issued on February 16, 2018, and she remains at large with ties to Russia, making her location and current whereabouts unknown.
+Working for the St. Petersburg-based Internet Research Agency, she allegedly oversaw data analysis operations that created hundreds of fictitious online personas and used stolen American identities to influence U.S. political discourse.
+A federal arrest warrant was issued on February 16, 2018, and she remains at large with ties to Russia.

 Try asking